 Meet Microsoft’s Women Tech Leaders

 Microsoft has partnered with PowerToFly to present a one-night-only evening for women in tech.
-The night will include a discussion with several of Microsoft's leaders, many of whom are Modern Apps Consultants, Secure Infrastructure Consultants, and Premiere Field Engineers.
-There will also be plenty of time to network with Microsoft leaders and top women in your field.
+The night will include discussions with several of Microsoft's leaders, many of whom are Modern Apps Consultants, Secure Infrastructure Consultants, and Premiere Field Engineers.
+There will also be time to network with Microsoft leaders and top women in your field.

-The event will take place on Tuesday, February 5th from 5:30pm to 7:30pm at House of Blues, 2200 N. Lamar Street, Dallas.
+The event will take place on Thursday, December 13th from 5:30pm to 7:30pm at Microsoft Reactor, 680 Folsom Street, Suite 145, San Francisco.

 Agenda (Subject to Change)